I am always working for the same goal: to improve as a player and as a person. ~ Rafael Nadal

 In 2016, he once again showed his deep ties to Mallorca and opened the Rafa Nadal Academy in his hometown of Manacor.
 It is a high-performance centre for up and coming young athletes that combines tennis and education so academics don’t suffer while students continue their tennis training programs.
 In conjunction with the American International School, young athletes learn to balance work, play and hard core training.

-Nadal in 2019 is still a force to be reckoned with.
+Nadal in 2019 was a force to be reckoned with.
 He won his 12th French Open title and his 4th US Open as well as performing well at other major matches, such as Wimbledon, bringing his grand total of Grand Slam wins up to 19.
 Currently ranked at #2 in the world, he shows no sign of slowing up.

 He has made news off the court this past year for other reasons.
 In October 2018, a freak rainstorm left the area around his hometown devastated.
 He opened the academy’s doors to flood victims and donated €1million to assist in rebuilding the town most hard hit, Sant Llorenç des Cardassar.
 Instagram was flooded with images of Nadal working with his family to recover the lost and injured.

 And on a brighter note, it was announced in January 2019 that he and long-time love Xisca Perelló are to be married.
 For more on the wedding, check out our story and videos of the couple.

 We expect to see more happy times ahead for this competitive force of nature whose roots are as important to him as his game.